yinrouni/System/Lab1_UnixTerminal/part1/README.md

 ## Deliverable

-* Copy and Paste the output from the command-line interface of you running five different terminal commands above into a file called "output.txt" (no capitalization, exactly as named.)
+* Complete the data.sh script to pull in Red Sox wins over time.
-  * Make sure to 'add/commit/push' this file to the repo in this directory.
+  * Make sure to 'add/commit/push' both the data.sh and data.txt file to the repo in this directory.
-* Modify the file called 'main.c' in your respository containing the power example.
+* Fill in the fileread.c program.
-  * Make sure to 'add/commit/push' this file to the repo in this directory.
+  * Make sure to 'add/commit/push' fileread.c file to the repo in this directory..

 ## Going Further